zhouzypaul/fork-food/README.md

         - Group items by category and allow user specified search

     - Match users with items based on preferences as determined by recommendation algorithm? classification algorithm

+**HTA Approval (dpark20):** Idea approved (contingent).
+Like before, this has been done before, so make sure you are doing something unique to add more depth into the project!

 Mentor TA: Put your mentor TA's name and email here once you're assigned one!